 Five bores, decommissioned prior to the current reporting period, displayed a significant drawdown in standing water levels (before being decommissioned).
 These bores include BC095, AC1, C1, MB3 and MB5 (Figure 5).
 Two operating reference bores, MB8 and MB9, displayed drawdowns of 2.07 m and 10.63 m respectively, during the reporting period.
 These standing water level decreases, in all of the aforementioned bores, can be attributed to a zone of depressurisation occurring around the mining voids that has consequently altered the flow direction of the coal seam aquifer.
-The presence of this zone of depressurisation existing around the mining voids is further evidenced by the reasonably steady standing water levels recorded in up-gradient monitoring bores MB1, MB2, MB12 and MB14.
+The presence of this zone of depressurisation existing around the mining bores MB1, MB2, MB12 and MB14.
 These bores are positioned further away from the open-cut voids (Figure 4).